Skip to content

 F kx 2

 What is Elasticity?
 Elasticity is the strength providing property for a material.
 Here ‘’strength’’ means the behavior of opposing the deforming force acting on it.
-Elasticity is that quality which … Read more
+Elasticity is that quality which gives reformation of the original state of a material after … Read more

 Restoring Force: Definition, Origin, Applications and Hooke’s Law Described as its Foundation